What Is NetBIOS – Network Basic Input/Output System?

 How Does NetBIOS Work with Applications?

+What is NetBIOS name used for?
 Software applications on a NetBIOS network locate and identify each other through their NetBIOS names.
 In Windows, the NetBIOS name is separate from the computer name and can be up to 16 characters long.

 Software applications on the NetBIOS network locate and identify each other by NetBIOS names.
 In Windows, the NetBIOS name is distinguished from the computer name, and it can be up to 16 characters long.